VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 > * A = priority (0: highest, 3: lowest)

 Output params:
 > * Carry set if the OAM allocation was success, carry clear otherwise.
+If you receive carry clear, drawing should be aborted for memory safety.
 > * $3100-$3101 will contain the pointer to the OAM general buffer.
 > * $3102-$3103 will contain the pointer to the OAM attribute buffer.
 > * The pointer returned is intended to be incremented, just like normal OAM drawing routines.
 > * $3100-$3103 will be used by FinishOAMWrite routine version MaxTile.
+Don't modify the values unless you don't plan to use FinishOAMWrite routine.

 ### maxtile_finish_oam
 JSL $0084B4